Should I start a blog? 10 reasons to start a blog

 7. Improve your writing skills

 As a blogger, you’re improving your writing skills every day!
-If you want to work as a copy- or content writer, for example as a freelancer on freelancing platform Fiverr, this is the ideal way to work on your writing skills and your blog can instantly serve as the perfect portfolio for your clients!
+If you want to work as a copy- or content writer, for example as a freelancer on freelancing platforms Fiverr and Upwork, this is the ideal way to work on your writing skills and your blog can instantly serve as the perfect portfolio for your clients!

 If you blog in a second language as well, like I do in English, then blogging will also help you tremendously to improve your knowledge of your 2nd language.
 If your knowledge of this second language is sufficient enough, you may also consider offering online translation services on Fiverr too!